xuhangc/study/Note/ML/Applied Machine Learning Foundations/Applied Machine Learning Foundations.md

 - Lack skills to robustly automate
 - Not enough computer power
 - Inability to A/B test with existing solution
-- Inability to continously track model quality
+- Inability to continuously track model quality

 #### Latency
 - Model takes too long to train